spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/202108.0/marketplace-product-feature-integration.md

 {% info_block warningBox "Verification" %}

-Make sure that  for the merchant products you can see the merchant name on the product details page.
+Make sure that for the merchant products, you can see the merchant name on the product details page.

 Make sure that when you add merchant product to cart, on a cart page is has the *Sold By* widget displayed.